Fall 2015 Academic Calendar

 Because course offerings may change from year to year, it is possible that not all eligible courses are listed above.
 Participants in this program who wish to enroll in any course not listed above must contact the Office of Transnational Programs by email to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.

 Students can register for a maximum of 14 credits.
 Two Bucerius or ECTS credits equal 1 credit at Georgetown Law.
 Most courses at Bucerius carry 4 ECTS credits (2 Georgetown credits.)
+Classes at Bucerius are graded on an A-F scale.

 Most Bucerius students find housing on the free market in an area of their choice and live within a 15 to 30 minute commute of the law school.
 Bucerius Law School does not have any on-campus housing of its own, but is able to reserve a limited number of rooms in several local private dormitories, which are offered on a first come, first served basis to admitted students.
 In addition, a limited number of apartments and rooms are available for sublet from outgoing Bucerius students.
 Most offers are for single students, but a few apartments for two or more students will be available.
 Rent can range widely -- from €300 to €650 per month depending on size and location.